rails/rails/guides/source/initialization.md

 NOTE: Paths in this guide are relative to Rails or a Rails application unless otherwise specified.

-TIP: If you want to follow along while browsing the Rails "source code":https://github.com/rails/rails, we recommend that you use the `t` key binding to open the file finder inside GitHub and find files quickly.
+TIP: If you want to follow along while browsing the Rails [source code](https://github.com/rails/rails), we recommend that you use the `t` key binding to open the file finder inside GitHub and find files quickly.